aaronbenz/caspanda/README.md

 Usage
 ----
-One of the main things that Caspandas is about, is being able to easily understand and use Cassandra.
+One of the main objectives of **Caspandas** is being able to easily understand and use Cassandra.
 Unfortunately, many can be misled or lack the understanding of how Cassandra actually stores it's data.
 The attempt below is meant to give you a conceptual understanding of the hierarchy that the data is really stored in.

  The example table `sold_cars` demonstrates a data model that might exist if you wanted to store the information about sold cars.
-It breaks down the information about that sale according the the *make* and *state* of the car, and then stores the information by day and time.
-So, the query pattern would specify the make, state, and give you the ability to choose a date range.
+It stores information about a sale according to the *make* and *state* of the car, and then stores the information by day and time.
+So, the query pattern would specify the *make* and *state*, and then give you the ability to choose a date range.

  Conceptually this might make since, but the way in which it is written down in CQL if often difficult to grasp for anyone not seasoned in Cassandra.
 So, we have tried to make this much more simple.
+First, connect to Cassandra and create the table `sold_cars`
 ```python
 from caspanda.bear import CasPanda